Water bottle Water bottle

 Myth

-It’s better to choose aluminum cans over PET bottles.
+It’s better to choose aluminum cans over PET plastic bottles.

 Bottle and can